onera/Cassiopee/Compressor/doc/source/Compressor.rst

 .. py:function:: Compressor.PyTree.compressFields(a, tol=1.e-8, varNames=None)

-    Compress zone fields with sz library with a relative tolerance tol.
+    Compress zone fields with sz, zfp or fpc libraries.

+    Fpc is a lossless compression and doesn't use tol. sz and zfp are approximative compression controling error at a given tolerance.

     Exists also as an in-place version (_compressFields) which modifies a and returns None.